ivaspavlo/task-manager/README.md

 - uuid
 - eslint
 - prettier
+- karma/jasmine

 ## Commands

 - `ng serve` - for a dev server.
 - `ng build` - to build the project.
 - `ng test` - to execute the unit tests.
+- `npm run lint` - to execute linting.
-- `firebase deploy` - to deploy the application to Firebase hosting.
+- `firebase deploy` - to deploy the application to Firebase hosting (previous Firebase setup is required).